Story of Richard Acheampong

 Being a mortgage broker had always appealed to me.
-I'm outgoing, like talking to people, and have a keen interest in property (I should also mention that my Dad has a property maintenance company).
+I'm outgoing, like talking to people, and have a keen interest in property (I should also mention that my Dad has a property maintenance company that I help out with when I have time).
 Also, maybe I'm a bit nosey.
-I'm particularly intrigued with seeing how well people do (or don’t) manage their finances.
-Probably makes me feel better as this has always been a struggle for me too...but I'm aiming to get on top of all that.
+I'm particularly intrigued with seeing how well people do (or don’t) manage their finances (especially in these trying economic times).
+Probably makes me feel better or gives me some sort as this has always been a struggle for me too...but I'm aiming to get on top of all that.

 The beginning: I wish someone had warned me.

 CeMAP is absolutely no joke, so don’t make the mistake that I did and think because I recently passed a few professional sales exams that I will breeze through it.

 Even though its a level 3 qualification it is an extremely demanding exam that requires you to rewire your thought processes and even to forget some of your previous mortgage knowledge up to the point to even question the way you understand and comprehend English.
 That being said, it can be done with disciplined action and smart practice.

 When I made my mind up that I was definitely going to become a Mortgage advisor I saw the regulatory exam as a mere transaction given that I considered myself a strong test taker.
 However, its necessary because without this qualification or its equivalent then hardly any employer is going to look at you apart from the fact that you just can’t provide mortgage advice without it.